Small Operators: There are two types of small gas systems:

 Regulations: Title 49 of the Code of Federal Regulations, Parts 190, 191, 192, 193, and 199.
 CPUC General Order No. 112-E.

-Public Utilities Code, Sections 4351 through 4360 gives the Commission jurisdiction over the safety of master-metered natural gas systems in mobilehome parks.
+Public Utilities Code, Sections 4351 through 4360 gives the California Public Utilities Commission (Commission) jurisdiction over the safety of master-metered natural gas systems in mobilehome parks.
 In January 1995 the Commission also assumed jurisdiction over the safety of propane master tank distribution systems.
 Assembly Bill 766 (Hauser) adopted Public Utilities Code, Sections 4451 through 4465 giving the Commission jurisdiction over Propane Master Tank systems serving 10 or more customers not in a mobilehome park or two or more customers inside a mobilehome park.
-The USRB enforces Federal Pipeline Safety Regulations through audits of jurisdictional MHP and Propane Master Tank systems.
+The Gas Safety and Reliability Branch (GSRB) of the Commission enforces Federal Pipeline Safety Regulations through audits of jurisdictional MHP and Propane Master Tank systems.
 Audits consist of reviewing operation and maintenance records, evaluating emergency procedures, and performing field inspections of the gas distribution facilities.
 If violations are found, the operator is given an inspection form requesting that corrective measures be taken within a specified time.
 If the operator complies and reports the corrective actions to the inspector, the inspection is closed.
 If the operator fails to comply, a citation and fine may result.

-Assistance: To help small utilities and operators, the U.S. Department of Transportation Office of Pipeline Safety publishes guidance manuals for operators of small natural gas and propane systems.
+Assistance: To help small utilities and operators, the U.S. Department of Transportation - Pipeline and Hazardous Materials Safety Administration publishes guidance manuals for operators of small natural gas and propane systems.

-Each year, the USRB presents seminars to operators of small gas systems on how to comply with the federal regulations.
+Each year, the GSRB presents seminars to operators of small gas systems on how to comply with the federal regulations.

 The Western Manufactured Housing Communities Association (WMA) represents the interests of owners of mobilehome parks